viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon DynamoDB ##

 Amazon DynamoDB is a key-value database service.
-It delivers single-digit millisecond performance at any scale.
+It delivers single-digit millisecond performance at any scale. allows a database to have flexible schema and supports document data models

 `Serverless:`

 DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.
 You also do not have to install, maintain, or operate software.

 `Automatic Scaling:`